vednatnaik/msteams_bot/README.md

 Google Chrome

 # chrome driver
-if you don't have chrome dont worry, chrome driver will  automatically be installed once to run the bot.exe file
+if you don't have chrome dont worry, chrome driver will  automatically be installed once you run the bot.exe file

 # what bot does